konstantinsj/calculator/README.md

 Javascript or .NET based toolset prefered.
 Things that preferably should be checked:

-Few basic arithmetic operations
+Few basic arithmetic operations;
-Few operations including negative numbers
+Few operations including negative numbers;
-The whole 10x10 multiplication table
+The whole 10x10 multiplication table;
-Label change on MR/MC button
+Label change on MR/MC button;
-Error on division by 0
+Error on division by 0.

 Additional tests:
 Memory test;